 Branson, Missouri History: City of Branson

-The men who founded the town of Branson in 1903 were planning an industrial center in the Ozarks that would generate trainload after trainload of logs, lumber, and manufactured products for the outside world, thereby generating steady income for area residents.
-Today, as country music theaters, motels, and restaurants mushroom across the surrounding hills, an industrial boom has indeed come to Branson, but it is based on drawing tourists to the town’s entertainment industry, not exporting the area’s resources.
+The men who founded the town of Branson in 1903 were planning an industrial center in the Ozarks that would generate trainload after trainload of logs, lumber, and manufactured products for the outside world, thereby generating a steady income for area residents.
+Today, as country music theaters, motels, and restaurants mushroom across the surrounding hills, an industrial boom has come to Branson.
+Still, it is based on drawing tourists to the town’s entertainment industry, not exporting the area’s resources.

-Hobart McQuarter, who had a boat factory and a bulk gasoline business on Branson’s waterfront in conjunction with his passenger service up and down the lake, built Branson’s first vacation cabins – the Sammy Lane Resort – just upstream from the Main Street bridge.
-The cabins stood on stilts and were anchored with cables to keep floods from washing them away.
+Hobart McCarter, who had a boat factory and a bulk gasoline business on Branson’s waterfront in conjunction with his passenger service up and down the lake, built Branson’s first vacation cabins – the Sammy Lane Resort – just upstream from the Main Street bridge.
+The houses stood on stilts and were anchored with cables to keep floods from washing them away.

-The women of Branson, many of whom were employed or helped operate family businesses, organized a Civic League in 1914 and begun what would be a decades long effort to beautify the streets, establish parks, and make life better in their community.
-They paid off the debt on the old community building and in 1936 supplied the land where a new community building was built.
-They planned community celebrations and activities and provided the town a well-equipped municipal bathing beach and picnic ground on lake Taneycomo.
+The women of Branson, many of whom were employed or helped operate family businesses, organized a Civic League in 1914 and began a decades-long effort to beautify the streets, establish parks, and make life better in their community.
+They paid off the debt on the old community building and, in 1936 supplied the land where a new community building was built.
+They planned community celebrations and activities and provided the town with a well-equipped municipal bathing beach and picnic ground on lake Taneycomo.

 By the 1930’s Lake Taneycomo had become an inexpensive vacation spot easily accessible to distant or nearby cities by car and train.
-Visitors drawn by street fairs, parades community picnics, and boat races, as well as by the scenic lake and hills, helped the town’s businesses survive through the Depression and bank failures.
+Visitors drawn by street fairs, parades, community picnics, boat races, and scenic lakes and hills helped the town’s businesses survive through the Depression and bank failures.

-After World War II, many artists, craftsmen, and retirees came to the area, along with returning servicemen and war industry workers.
+After World War II, many artists, artisans, and retirees came to the area and returned servicemen and war industry workers.
 One of those returning workers was artist Steve Miller.
-In the late summer of 1949, he and businessman Joe Todd dreamed up the idea of putting a huge lighted Adoration Scene on the Mount Branson bluff, across Lake Taneycomo from downtown Branson.
-With help from local carpenters, the creche scene’s figures, up to 28 feet tall, were in place for lighting on the first Sunday of that December, in front of thousands of awe-struck visitors.
+In the late summer of 1949, he and businessman Joe Todd dreamed up the idea of putting a substantial lighted Adoration Scene on the Mount Branson bluff across Lake Taneycomo from downtown Branson.
+With help from local carpenters, the creche scene’s figures, up to 28 feet tall, were in place for lighting on the first Sunday, in front of thousands of awe-struck visitors.

-In 1953, with more people coming for the lighting each year, the sponsoring Chamber of Commerce took a leaf from Branson’s long history of Santa Claus parades, pet parades, and costume competitions, and added an Adoration Parade to the lighting ceremonies.
-The parade and ceremony, kept free of commercialism, today draws crowds as large as 30,000 people.
+In 1953, with more people coming for the lighting each year, the sponsoring Chamber of Commerce took a leaf from Branson’s long history of Santa Claus parades, pet parades, and costume competitions and added an Adoration Parade to the lighting ceremonies.
+Today, the train and ceremony, kept free of commercialism, draws crowds as large as 30,000 people.

 In the first half of this century, Branson’s citizens worked very hard to turn their town into a prosperous industrial town and still attract sightseers and vacationers.
 Today those aims are one, and Branson residents and their mayor, city council, the Chamber of Commerce, and the Downtown Branson Betterment Association face many new challenges as they go about the business of welcoming and entertaining more than a hundred thousand visitors each day in their small town in the Ozarks.